MeshachSandesh/iitk-edvancer-dl-prj-1/readme.md

 - Stage 2 is an optional ML model for sanity check
 - Stage 5 (Cross-Validation) (sanity check) is only for my confidence that the model is working fine ( this is optional and no learning from the above stages are used here neither is the learning from here is passed into the next stages)
 - Stage 6 (Final model training) uses the stage 1 (data cleaning) to train on the complete data
-- Stage 7 (Final Evaluation) is post-processing where we classify the model output to positive or negative using the Best Threshold we come to in Stage 4
+- Stage 7 (Final Evaluation) is post-processing where I classify the model output to positive or negative using the Best Threshold I come to in Stage 4

 # Stage 1: Data Cleaning & Pre processing